Skip to main content

 What alerts do

-Alerts are how Hero Marketer watches each of your connected Google Ads accounts and tells you when something goes wrong between logins.
-Hero Marketer checks every account every 15 minutes and raises an alert when it spots a problem you would not otherwise see until your next login.
-There are 17 alert types, all built around things Google does not already email about.
+Alerts are how Hero Marketer watches each of your connected Google Ads accounts.
+Alerts tell you when something goes wrong between logins.
+Hero Marketer checks every account every 15 minutes.
+It raises an alert when it finds a problem you otherwise miss until your next login.
+There are 17 alert types.
+Each one covers something Google does not already email about.

 Where alerts show up